jean2ai/jean2/packages/server/README.md

 bun run build:bin:linux      # Linux x64
 ```

 The resulting binary is self-contained and includes the Bun runtime.
-The CLI (`jean2 init`, `jean2 server`, etc.) works without a separate Bun installation.
+The CLI (`jean2 init`, `jean2 server`, etc.) works without a separate Bun installation. npm dependency installation for tools is handled by `@npmcli/arborist` bundled within the binary — no external Node.js or npm required.